dotnet/orleans/Getting-Started-With-Orleans/Observers.md

 ---
 layout: page
-title: Observers
+title: Client Observers
 ---
 {% include JB/setup %}

-Because the standard .NET event facility is explicitly synchronous, it doesn’t fit into an asynchronous framework such as Orleans.
-Instead, Orleans uses the Observer pattern.

-A grain type that allows observation will define an observer interface that inherits from the IGrainObserver interface.
-Methods on an observer interface correspond to events that the observed grain type makes available.
-An observer would implement this interface and then subscribe to notifications from a particular grain.
-The observed grain would call back to the observer through the observer interface methods when an event has occurred.

-Methods on observer interfaces must be void since event messages are one-way.
-If the observer needs to interact with the observed grain as a result of a notification, it must do so by invoking normal methods on the observed grain.

-The observed grain type must expose a method to allow observers to subscribe to event notifications from a grain.
+There are situations in which a simple message/response pattern is not enough, and the client needs to receive asynchronous notifications.
+For example, a user might want to be notified when a new message has been published by someone that she is following.

+Client observers is a mechanism that allows notifying clients asynchronously.
+An observer is a one-way asynchronous interface that inherits from `IGrainObserver`, and all its methods must be void.
+The grain sends a notification to the observer by invoking it like a grain interface method, except that it has no return value, and so the grain need not depend on the result.
+The Orleans runtime will ensure one-way delivery of the notifications.
+A grain that publishes such notifications should provide an API to add or remove observers.
 In addition, it is usually convenient to expose a method that allows an existing subscription to be cancelled.
 Grain developers may use the Orleans ObserverSubscriptionManager<T> generic class to simplify development of observed grain types.

+To subscribe to a notification, the client must first create a local C# object that implements the observer interface.
+It then calls a static method on the observer factory, 'CreateObjectReference()', to turn the C# object into a grain reference, which can then be passed to the subscription method on the notifying grain.

+This model can also be used by other grains to receive asynchronous notifications.
+Unlike in the client subscription case, the subscribing grain simply implements the observer interface as a facet, and passes in a reference to itself (e.g. `MyGrainFactory.Cast(this)`.